g-yonchev/HikingPlanAndRescue/README.md

 ## Todos

-- private home page to choose what to do when logged in (analyze, plan or assist(others)) - 14
 - analyze - give statistics for performance(total distance trained, total calories, total ascent) and filter by date
 - plan - add a button to check-in the track on create, think about cancelling checkinout and manual date editing
-    - help - move checked in trainings list to private

 - public home page with most popular tracks (cached)
     - tracks have likes